Vaalley/kohai/specifications.md

 1. When a user tags the game "Red Dead Redemption 2" with ["story", "action", "western"]
-   - A UserContribution record is created to track this specific user's tags
+   - 3 UserContribution records are created to track this specific user's tags
-   - This enables viewing user's tagging history and enforcing the 3-tag limit
+   - This enables viewing user's tagging history
 2. The system then updates the MediaTag record for "Red Dead Redemption 2"
    - If "story" was already used by 5 other users, its count increases to 6
-   - The user's ID is added to the list of users who used each tag
    - This aggregated view powers the tag popularity visualization

 ## 3. Technical Architecture